-Hood welcomes transfer students into both the traditional and Adult Studies programs.
+Hood welcomes transfer students at every stage in their academic and professional lives.
 Our transfer agreements with other colleges help ease the admission process and guide students in their efforts to take appropriate courses prior to transferring to Hood.
 Students transferring to Hood from a community college are encouraged to enroll in classes that meet requirements for an Associate of Arts or Associate of Science degree.